-As I turn on the lights in the classroom each morning I am always excited for the unique learning experiences that will unfold.
-I have a course of action in my mind, but I love that the students are the ones steering the ship and directing the path of the learning that takes place.
-I love working together with the students in our classroom.
-I love the laughter that is found, and I love the ‘ah-ha’ moments that occur, when you see something click in a child’s mind and the amazement on their face.
 I teach because I am allowed the opportunity to make an impact on those that will lead us in the future.
-I hope that my students leave with a growth mindset and an “I can do anything!’ attitude.
-I hope they recognize that some things are very challenging, but it is okay and necessary, to struggle and make mistakes.
+I hope that the students in my care leave with a growth mindset and an “I can do anything!’ attitude; that they recognize some things will be challenging, but it is okay and necessary, to struggle and make mistakes.
 I hope students will leave knowing we all have our unique strengths and weaknesses, but together we fit together like a puzzle and can help each other grow.
-I know that there is not a day of teaching where I don’t grow or learn something new from the curious minds around me.
+I know that there is not a day of interaction with students where I don’t grow or learn something new from the curious minds around me.

 I applied to Roycemore because I was intrigued by the school’s progressive philosophy, and their desire to uphold pragmatic values within a progressive model, which is something I value as an educator.
 The more I learned about Roycemore during my first year, I realized I was walking back into a school very similar to my own experience in Idaho.
 I joined a school that values hands-on experiences and encourages students to have ownership of their learning; one where any idea is valid and any way to get to a solution is acceptable.
 I realized I joined a school where learning can look different depending on the student, where teachers communicate and work together, where seniors may be teaching third graders, or first graders teaching sophomores.
 I value the relationships formed by interacting with parents daily as they drop children off, or pick them up, in the classroom.
 Roycemore is a family atmosphere where everyone is working together; it is a place I proudly call home.